Skip to main content

 note

-Not available with FormKiQ Core; available as part of FormKiQ Explore and FormKiQ's Commercial Deployments (Essentials, Advanced, and Enterprise)
+Document versioning is not available with FormKiQ Core.
+It is available as part of FormKiQ Explore and commercial deployments.

 Document User Activities